 The Solidor Tower, near the port of Saint-Pierre, houses the international museum “Long-Cours Cap-hornier”.
 It is dedicated to cape-horners and traces their expeditions around Cape Horn.
-A collection of parchments, globes, model boats and nautical instruments are exhibited to the great delight of passionate sailors.
+A collection of parchments, globes, model boats and nautical instruments are exhibited which are sure to impress passionate sailors and intrigue sailing novices.
 The place itself is worth a visit just for the view on the Rance estuary.
 From mid-June to mid-September, guided tours are available on Tuesdays and Thursdays at 10.30 am and on Saturdays at 2.30 pm.

 Saint-Malo hosts the start of the famous sailing race called “La Route du Rhum”, and the finish of the transatlantic race Quebec / Saint-Malo.
 Also, don’t miss the “Saint Malo à la Hune” used boat show, the best way to find a beautiful sailboat at a lower cost.

-Finally, Saint-Malo also welcomes many festivals throughout the year such as the music festival “La Route du Rock” in February and August, the comic strip festival “Le Quai des Bulles” in October, and the festival “Folklores du Monde” in July that welcomes music and dance groups from the four corners of the globe...
+Finally, Saint-Malo also welcomes many festivals throughout the year such as the music festival “La Route du Rock” in February and August, the comic strip festival Le Quai des Bulles in October, and the festival Folklores du Monde in July that welcomes music and dance groups from the four corners of the globe...